Peggy Hodges: Work for the Women's Engineering Society

 Hodges was an active member of the Women's Engineering Society (WES), which she joined in 1960.
-She held various offices including Member of Council and Careers Officer, and was President of WES in 1971-3.
+She held various offices including Member of Council and Careers Officer, and was President of WES from 1971 to 1973.
 She succeeded May Maple in the role and was in turn succeeded by Gwendolen 'Bunty' Howard.
 Hodges gave the WES Verena Holmes Lecture entitled ‘Control – Feedback completes the circle’.

 Awards and recognition

 In 1969 Hodges was elected a Fellow of the Royal Aeronautical Society, one of three women Fellows at the time, and was also a member of the Astronautics and Guided Flight Committee.
-She was a Fellow of the Institute of Mathematics and its Applications (IMA) and a member of its Council from 1971-73.
-Between 1971-75 Hodges was a member of the Engineering Design Advisory Committee (EDAC) and a member of the Science Research Council Control and Instrumentation Sub-Committee between 1980 and 1982.
+She was a Fellow of the Institute of Mathematics and its Applications (IMA) and a member of its council from 1971 to 1973.
+Between 1971 and 1975 Hodges was a member of the Engineering Design Advisory Committee (EDAC) and a member of the Science Research Council Control and Instrumentation Sub-Committee between 1980 and 1982.
 She was elected an Honorary Fellow of the IEEIE (now part of the Institution of Engineering and Technology) in 1994.

 Hodges won the Whitney Straight Award in 1970 for outstanding achievement in aviation which was presented by Prince Charles and in the same year appeared in a TV film ‘Made In Britain’ concerned with a “Woman in a Man’s World”.
 She was awarded an OBE in the 1972 Birthday Honours for her contribution to guided weapons technology.

 Hodges' personal papers are deposited in the IET Archives.